NyaaCat/WorldLink/README.md

 On first load (config creation), the plugin will scan all loaded worlds and link them automatically if the world names match `{world}_nether` and `{world}_the_end`.

+Note: One nether world could be linked to only one overworld, the end could be linked to multiple overworlds.

 # Commands & Permissions

 | Command | Permission Node | Description |